linyufly/AxisAlignedFlowMap/README.md

 ### Example

-The main.cpp together with CMakeListsForUser.txt is an example of using the compiled shared library libAxisAlignedFlowMap.so.
+The Example folder contains an example of using the compiled shared library libAxisAlignedFlowMap.so.

 When compiling, put